damerell/crawl/crawl-ref/docs/crawl_manual.rst

   this class of beings also develop a range of unholy abilities, which are listed as mutations.

-  Demonspawn advance slowly in experience and learn most skills at about the same rate as do Demigods.
+  Demonspawn advance quite slowly in levels and learn most skills at about the same rate as do Demigods.
 However, they are a little better at fighting and conjurations and much better at necromancy and invocations.
 Note that unlike Demigods, they can take on gods, although not all will accept them.

 Felids
   Felids are a breed of cats that have been granted sentience.
 Originally they